paymentspring/example-ruby/Readme.md

 Troubleshooting
 -----------------
-If you run into any errors after running the last command, please make sure you don't have anything currently running on port 8080.
+If you see any errors after running the last command, please make sure you don't have anything currently running on port 8080.

 Step 0: Signing Up
 -------------------